The Quirkiest Museums Across Canada

 Whether you view them as annoying pests or impossibly cute little critters, you’ve certainly never seen gophers like the ones on display at Torrington, Alberta’s World Famous Gopher Hole Museum.
 Here, you’ll find 47 different dioramas showcasing taxidermied gophers (Richardson ground squirrels if we’re being technical), dressed up in detailed costumes, enacting everything from a wedding to a hockey game to a bank robbery.
 This truly one-of-a-kind attraction hibernates on weekdays until July and August, when it’s open Thursday to Sunday.

 Itching to go underground yourself?
-Here are 10 impressive Canadian caves you can visit.
+Here are 10 impressive caves in Canada that are worth exploring.

 Looking for free things to do in Montreal?
 There’s no entry fee to browse Expo Barbie, the world’s largest collection of Barbies.
 The permanent, 5,000-square foot exhibition at Les Cours Mont-Royal boasts more than 1,000 Barbies, dating back to the doll’s debut in 1958.
 Since then, the anatomically impossible blonde has reflected the styles of her times, and there’s no shortage of glamorous outfits designed by the likes of Bob Mackie, Versace and Ralph Lauren.